-Visibility and Hierarchy Options
+Visibility and hierarchy options

-- Executive Level Transparency - If you want to set up a structure within 15Five that only allows managers to have full transparency, you can do this by grouping only your managers in a dedicated Leadership Group.
-Then, you will enable Group viewing + Group drill-down.
-This will grant managers in the Leadership Group the ability to see one another's reports, and be able to drilldown to see the direct reports of those managers.
+Executive-level transparency: If you want to set up visibility in 15Five that only allows managers or high level leadership to have full viewing access to everyone's Check-ins, this option is for you.
+Start by grouping only your managers/leaders in a dedicated group called "Leadership" for example.
+Then enable group viewing and group drill-down.
+This grants members of the Leadership Group the ability to see one another's reports and see the reporting line of all other members of the group.